-Traffic: When we are working in the street, we will have closures to "through traffic".
+Otherwise, traffic will be allowed to flow outside of our working hours.
+When working in the street, it may have to be closed to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
-Safety is our first consideration.
-Please note that while we make the connection to the existing sewer, Wentworth will be closed and detoured for about one week.
+Outside of working hours, a lane will be left open for local traffic only.

-Parking: We will post our work area for "No Parking" as needed, during work hours (7am-4pm).
+Parking: We will post our work area for "No Parking" as needed, during work hours (7am-5pm).
 We are agreeable to parking outside of those hours, but will have to insist that cars be moved by the start of the next workday.
 We will try to preserve as much parking as we can.